HiPERCAM/hipercam/docs/commands.rst

 .. |ol-hfilter|  replace:: filter a HiPERCAM image
 .. |ol-hist|     replace:: plot a histogram of a frame
 .. |ol-hls|      replace:: list the runs on the |hiper| server
+.. |ol-hlog2fits| replace:: convert a reduction log file to FITS
 .. |ol-hplot|    replace:: plot a frame
 .. |ol-makebias| replace:: combine a run to make a bias frame
 .. |ol-makeflat| replace:: combine a list of frames into a flat